vase/designing-data-intensive-applications/chapter-3-storage-and-retrieval.md

 Making B-Trees Reliable
 * Basic underlying write operation in B-tree is to overwrite a page on disc
 * Can be dangerous because database crash during write operation can end up in corrupted index
-* Solved with write ahead log (WAL).
+* Solved with Write Ahead Log (WAL).
 Makes sure modfication must be written before it can be applied to the pages.
-* Insead of using WAL, some databases uses copy0on-write scheme where modified pae is written in different location
+* Insead of using WAL, some databases uses copy-on-write scheme where modified pae is written in different location

 # Comparison of B-Trees and LSM Trees